Leon of Modena: Life

-He was a precocious child and grew up to be a respected rabbi in Venice.
-However, his reputation within traditional Judaism suffered for a number of reasons, including an unyielding criticism of emerging sects within Judaism, an addiction to gambling, and lack of stable character.
+Leon Modena was born in Venice, of a notable French family which had migrated to Italy after the expulsion of the Jews from France.
+He was an intelligent child and a respected rabbi in Venice.
+However, his reputation within traditional Judaism suffered for several reasons, including an unyielding criticism of emerging sects within Judaism, an addiction to gambling, and a lack of stable character.
 As Heinrich Graetz points out, this last factor prevented his gifts from maturing: "He pursued all sorts of occupations to support himself, viz. those of preacher, teacher of Jews and Christians, reader of prayers, interpreter, writer, proof-reader, bookseller, broker, merchant, rabbi, musician, matchmaker and manufacturer of amulets."
-One of his students was Azaria Piccio, with whom he would later be intellectually close.
+One of his students was Azaria Piccio, "one of the last great talmudists produced by Italian Jewry", with whom he would later be intellectually close.